AndrewFelton23/AndrewFelton23/README.md

 ### :construction: Developing
 I am working on developing my coding skills by partaking in extra projects and learning new languages.
 ### :grey_exclamation: Free Time
-In my free time I am a avid runner :running:, amateur golfer :golf: and beginner surfer :surfer:.
+In my free time I am a:
+- :running: avid runner
+- :golf: amateur golfer
+- :surfer: beginner surfer

 <!---
 AndrewFelton23/AndrewFelton23 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.